How to Resize OpenSearch Clusters

-You can resize existing OpenSearch clusters at any time to add more CPUs, RAM, and storage.
+You can resize existing OpenSearch database clusters at any time to change CPU, RAM, and storage, including scaling up or down when disk utilization and plan limits allow.

 To resize a database cluster using doctl, you need to provide a value for the --size flag, which specifies the cluster’s new configuration (number of CPUs, amount of RAM, and hard disk space).
 Use the doctl databases options slugs command to get a list of available values.